 When it's difficult to be kind to yourself, your choices are often ruled by fear.
 Maybe it's fear of what others think, fear of making a mistake, fear of change, fear of not being perfect, or fear of being alone.
 If fear is in charge, it’s harder to make sound decisions.
 This limits growth in your personal and professional life.

 We help clients develop self-trust as they work through:

-Therapy provides a warm, grounded and attentive perspective where you can find new responses to your struggles by developing a deeper capacity for self-compassion.
+Therapy provides a safe, collaborative, and nurturing space where you can find new responses to your struggles by developing a deeper capacity for self-compassion.
 You will be supported in:

 How is self-compassion therapy different?

 Depth-oriented: You won’t just deal with symptoms.
 In therapy, you will see what needs attention, so that true transformation is possible.
 Sometimes this means tending to old wounds that did not fully heal.

 Self-compassion is the focus: Your relationship with yourself impacts every other relationship you have.
 When your self relationship is strong, it is easier to be in right relationship with others.
 This includes setting boundaries and communicating with honesty and compassion.

 Pragmatic: Self-compassion therapy is informed by zen, mindfulness and neuroscience.
 These ways of knowing emphasize practical, direct experience.
 You will learn to experiment and see what works for you.
 Your lived experience is the most important gauge of effectiveness.
 If therapy doesn’t impact your everyday life, it isn’t useful.